GMAP/SPBench/INSTRUCTIONS.md

 - `-batch <batch_size>`

     Here you can change the size of the batches, so each item can carry more data.
 By default, the size of each batch is 1.

-- `-frequency <time_in_microseconds>`
+- `-frequency <time-delay_per_item_in_us>`

-    Here you can change the frequency of itens generated by source operator.
-The minimum frequency is limited by the memory access speed in your system.
+    Here you can set the frequency in which the sources of the benchmarks will produce new items.
+To increase or decrese the frequency, you can decrease or increase the time-delay between items generation.
+You must insert a time-delay in microseconds (e.g. 500000 = 500 ms).

 - `-d`

     This a specific argument for bzip2.
 You can use it to run this application in decompress mode.
 Observe that for de decompression mode it is required a compressed file as input (e.g. my_compressed_file.tar.bz2).

-## Global attributes

-SPBench implements some global variables that can be used and modified by users at execution time in custom implementations.
-Some useful are:

-- nthreads
-- batch_size
-- items_reading_frequency

 ## Important